dsasacramento/dsasacramento.github.io/_pages/about/committees.md

 ### Trans Rights and Bodily Autonomy
 The mission of the Trans Rights and Bodily Autonomy Committee is to build solidarity across the gender, racial, and socioeconomic divisions of Sacramento while challenging instead of reifying those divisions; develop a praxis informed by those most impacted to fight for collective liberation; and collaborate with other affinity groups, committees, and organizations to coordinate actions that challenge the existing power structures and fight for the bodily autonomy of all people.
-* Co-Chair: Emily and Alexandra
+* Co-Chair: Emily and Josh